 Amarillo Snapper, Lutjanus argentiventris

-The Amarillo Snapper is found over rocky bottoms, close to caves and crevices at depths up to 310 feet.
+The Amarillo Snappers are found over rocky bottoms close to caves and crevices at depths up to 310 feet.
 They reach a maximum length of 76 cm (30 inches).
-They are nocturnal predators feeding on crabs, mollusks, octopuses, shrimp, and small fish and take shelter during daylight.
+They are nocturnal predators feeding on crabs, mollusks, octopus, shrimp, and small fish and take shelter during daylight.
 Juveniles will enter fresh water streams.

-The Amarillo Snapper is an easy fish to identify that cannot be confused with any other species.
 They are found in all Mexican waters of the Pacific.

+The Amarillo Snapper is an easy fish to identify due to its coloration which includes the broken blue line under the eyes and cannot be confused with any other species.

 The Amarillo Snappers are considered an excellent food fish.
 They are not caught in abundance by hook and line as they virtually disappear shortly after the first morning light.
 They occasionally become accessible in the early morning when chummed up to near the surface with cut bait.
 They are also accessible from the beach but only during predawn hours with live sardines being the bait of choice.
 They are sold in many markets of the greater Los Cabos area with fish presumably caught via nets and brought in from unknown locations.